1) Why use natural dye extracts?

 - Two or more dye extracts can be mixed to obtain different dye colours.

-- All of our dye extracts (with the exception of brazilwood) are approved dyestuffs for the Global Organic Textile Standard (GOTS 2.0)
+- Many of our dye extracts are approved dyestuffs for the Global Organic Textile Standard (GOTS 4.0)

 How to use natural dye extracts